GoogleChrome/developer.chrome.com/site/en/blog/related-website-sets/index.md

 layout: 'layouts/blog-post.njk'
 title: Related Website Sets - the new name for First-Party Sets in Chrome 117
 description: >
-  Related Website Sets (RWS) is the new name for First-Party Sets and also brings increased flexibility in defining sets.
+  Related Website Sets (RWS) is the new name for First-Party Sets.
+It also brings increased flexibility in defining sets.
 date: 2023-08-31
 thumbnail: 'image/80mq7dk16vVEg8BBhsVe42n6zn82/s3iDQJUgLZV25YbtYxs1.png'
 alt: Privacy Sandbox logo